Methodology · monitoring · evidence

 When a threshold is crossed, the output should not sit in isolation.
 It should help teams understand what changed, why it matters, who should review it, and what record should be maintained next.

 This does not replace legal interpretation.
-It helps teams connect measurement to action in a way that is easier to govern and easier to defend.
-A typical first step is the 4-week Readiness Sprint, then day-to-day use in Guardian against the background described on the EU AI Act page.
+It connects measurement to action in a governed record.
+A typical path is the 4-week Readiness Sprint, then day-to-day use in Guardian with EU AI Act context as needed.

 What becomes easier with a documented methodology